Project

 Alright I don't think we're gonna figure it out.
 I wish more people used outgoing restrictions on their firewalls to track stuff like this.
 It would be helpful to know if this is peculiar to me or others are experiencing similar.
 Right now, I feel like it's peculiar to me but it may not be.
 Anyway, thanks for your prompt responses and attempts to help.
 Adiirc is a wonderful product, and I'm very glad to be out from under the thumb of mirc.
 Your program is superior.

-Updated by Fred Tacoberger 12 months ago ยท Edited
+Updated by Fred Tacoberger about 1 year ago ยท Edited

 Oh just got another one a minute ago: